-- “Always ask for diet restrictions beforehand and ALWAYS accommodate even when they say you don’t have to!
-I’ve found people with heavy diet restrictions always get left out and it’s not too difficult to make a similar dish on the just for them!” – Great advice from Michelle P (@_michelle_paul) As a gal who is gluten free I can attest.
+2. “Always ask for diet restrictions beforehand and ALWAYS accommodate even when they say you don’t have to!
+I’ve found people with heavy diet restrictions always get left out and it’s not too difficult to make a similar dish on the just for them!” – Great advice from Michelle P (@_michelle_paul) As a gal who is gluten free myself I can attest.
 I always feel so awkward telling people my dietary restrictions but so loved and cared for when I can eat & enjoy, too!
 One way to provide this?
 Fresh food when possible!
 One of my go to sides is fresh seasonal fruit.
 Dump it out of the container.
 Rinse if needed and throw it in a bowl.
 It’s easy and covers amost all dietery restrictions.
 Also chips and fresh salsa.
 Super easy.
 Super tasty.
 Super accommodating!

-- Always have more wine or beverages than you think you need.
-This handy beverage calculator tells you how much to buy in respect to your guest list, what people like to drink, etc. I tend to stock up on a couple extra bottles when we make a Costco run to have on hand if we happen to run out when hosting or if I need a quick bottle to bring to another get together.
-It’s nice to have on hand instead of having to make a run to the liquor store.
+4. Have an extra bottle of wine or beverage that you’re serving.
+This handy beverage calculator tells you how much to buy in respect to your guest list. if you’re having a big party.
+I tend to stock up on a couple extra bottles of wine or beer when we make a Costco run to have on hand.
+It’s really beats having to make a run to the liquor store day of.
 Services like Saucey and Foxtrot deliver beverages right to your door which can be a great resource, too!
 No alcohol or someone comes over unplanned?
 No problem!
 See next step.